powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 `ZstdDirectoryDataSource`.

 `DirectoryDataSource` integrates the notions of base name and data extension:
-- The base name is used to facilitate the access to files that all start with the same String.
-For example, `network` would be a good base name if your files are `network.xiidm`, `network_reduced.xiidm`, `network_mapping.csv`, etc.
+- The base name is used to access files that all start with the same String.
+For example, `network` would be a good base name if your files are `network.xiidm`, `network_mapping.csv`, etc.
-- The data extension is the last extension of your files, excluding the compression extension if they have one.
+- The data extension is the last extension of your main files, excluding the compression extension if they have one.
 It usually corresponds to the data format extension: `csv`, `xml`, `json`, `xiidm`, etc. This extension is mainly used to disambiguate the files to use in the datasource, for example when you have files that differ only by the data extension (e.g. `network.xiidm` and `network.xml` in the same folder representing two different networks).